INGV/shakemap-input-eu/README.md

     1. `event data file`: `data/<first six chars of event id>/<event id>/current/event.xml`
     2. `ESM shake file`: `data/<first six chars of event id>/<event id>/current/data/<event id>_B_ESM_dat.xml`
     3. `RRSM shake file`:  `data/<first six chars of event id>/<event id>/current/data/<event id>_A_RRSM_dat.xml`
   - For each one of these files, check if it exists on remote repository and, if yes, if the last change on repository have been made from an external user.
-If yes the search for data relative to that event is not done
+If yes the search for data relative to that event is not done.
+May be this check is not needed for `event data file`.
+This point will be established  in the future
   - search for event data from ESM and RRSM sites ad, if found, save it to local file `event data file`.
 If event data are found from both sites, that from  RRSM will be taken
   - search for shake data from ESM and, if found, save it to local file `ESM shake file`
   - search for shake data from RRSM and, if found, save it to local file `RRSM shake file`